Wildlander-mod/Support/Docs/FAQ.md

 TL;DR  Auto/Quicksaves are ok, but timing is what determines if they're safe or more likely to corrupt.
 Having multiple saves to use limits the amount of play lost to script-death.

 ---

+## My Keyboard isnt working

+Normally occurs if you have ran special Edition version of skyrim prior to loading Ultimate skyrim.
+Special edition doesnt release all of the files Legendary edition needs to run so disables the keyboard.

+1) Some users report that closing and reopening steam itself is enough to make it work
+2) Reboot your PC.
+3)
+---

 ## My Compass has disappeared!

 This is intentional.
 Immersive HUD hides this functionality by default.
-To make the compass _temporarily_ visible again press the delete key.
+To make the compass _temporarily_ visible again press the 'N' key.

 -   To make it permanently visible, change the MCM setting in Immersive HUD > Compass Activation > Key Press Toggles.
-Be sure to change the hotkey away from DEL.

 ---